 - Rolling Stone

-CML releases four 12 hour recordings per year.
-Each cartridge contains a varied assortment of professionally read and recorded segments — articles, poetry, fiction, opinion, or how-to’s — all usually from the extensive CML magazine library.
+CML releases four 12-hour recordings per year.
+Each cartridge or download contains a varied assortment of professionally read and recorded segments — articles, poetry, fiction, essays, or letters of recommendation — all from the extensive CML print and digital library.

 CML feels it’s important to underscore the value it places on good writing.
 That seems a worthy position these days when “fast” seems more valued than “good.”
 And — very much worth repeating about a subscription to Choice Magazine Listing — it is entirely free.

-CML digital cartridges can be played on a Talking Books Player from the National Library Service (NLS), or downloaded to the BARD Mobile App (available on the App Store or Google Play).
+CML digital cartridges can be played on a Talking Books Player from the National Library Service (NLS) or downloaded to the BARD Mobile App (available on the App Store, Google Play, and the Amazon Appstore).

 Phone: 888-724-6423 (M-F 9-4 EST)